American Volunteer Motor Ambulance Corps: History

 The "Harjes" part of the name refers to Henry Herman Harjes, a French-born American millionaire banker who wished to help Norton by donating funds and ambulances.
 When John Dos Passos joined the corps in 1917, the service had 13 sections of 600 American volunteer drivers and 300 ambulances.
 Poet Robert W. Service also joined the Ambulance Corps in 1915 in the Somme and wrote a new book of war poetry, Rhymes of a Red Cross Man, in 1916.

-American poet E. E. Cummings joined the Norton-Harjes Ambulance Corps in 1917 before the USA entered the war.
+American poet E. E. Cummings joined the Norton-Harjes Ambulance Corps in 1917 before the U.S. entered the war.
 During this time he was briefly imprisoned on false grounds.
 His 1922 autobiography The Enormous Room documented his experiences of the war.